ansys/scade-design-rules/doc/source/design/utils.rst

 =========

-The ``./src/ansys/scade/design_rules/utils`` directory contains Python components to ease the development of rules.
+The ``./src/ansys/scade/design_rules/utils`` directory contains Python components to ease the development of metrics and rules.

-The most important one is the ``Rule`` class which must be derived by all the rules defined in the repository.
+The most important ones are the ``Metric`` and ``Rule`` classes which must be derived by all the metrics and rules defined in the repository.

-The first objective of this class is to provide a stub for the top-level ``class scade.tool.suite.rules.Rule`` when unit testing or debugging the rules outside the context of *SCADE Metrics and Rules Checker*.
+The first objective of these classes is to provide a stub for the top-level ``class scade.tool.suite.rules.Metric`` and ``class scade.tool.suite.rules.Rule`` when unit testing or debugging the rules outside the context of *SCADE Metrics and Rules Checker*.

 The following sections describe the interface of the ``Rule`` class and its services.

+The class ``Metric`` has a similar but simpler design.

 Stubs
 -----